umeshksingla/umeshksingla.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year MS student in Computer Science working with [Marcelo Mattar](https://mattarlab.ucsd.edu) in the Neural Computation and Reinforcement Learning Lab at UC San Diego.
 I received my BS in Computer Science and Engineering in 2018 from IIIT Hyderabad with a minor in Cognitive Science.

+I am interested in learning about adaptation and generalization in animal behavior and the underlying neural mechanisms.
+I am looking to study the topics of exploration, sequential decision-making, and naturalistic behavior, and build precise models of animal behavior and cognitive abilities.
+Specifically, I am interested in building agents that can reason at multiple time scales.
+I would be interested in developing projects around the idea of temporal abstraction from RL.

-The goal of my current research is to develop computational methods to understand how animals explore their environment and plan their actions.
-During my time at Mattar Lab, I have found myself interested in learning about various neural mechanisms, particularly in the context of day-to-day behavior we exhibit (such as implicit memory, few-shot learning, uncertainty in decisions, and social influences).
-I also collaborate with [NEAT Labs](https://neatlabs.ucsd.edu/index.html) to help understand animal decision-making behavior and neural activity from various experiments using Bayesian inference tools.
+I also collaborate with [NEAT Labs](https://neatlabs.ucsd.edu/index.html) to help understand animal choice behavior and neural activity from various experiments using Bayesian inference tools.

-I am interested in interdisciplinary research problems spanning computer science and the natural world (ecology, animal behavior, climate, agriculture, and such).
  I am <u>currently looking for positions in academia or industry</u> that would allow me to continue my research in machine learning and cognitive science, with a focus on computational neuroscience or ethology.

 Aside from research, I like to go to the beach, to the gym, explore the city, listen to music, or bake in my free time.